microsoft/language-server-protocol/_specifications/lsp/3.18/workspace/textDocumentContent.md

 #### <a href="#workspace_textDocumentContent" name="workspace_textDocumentContent" class="anchor">Text Document Content Request (:leftwards_arrow_with_hook:)</a>

 The `workspace/textDocumentContent` request is sent from the client to the server to dynamically fetch the content of a text document.
+Clients should treat the content returned from this requests as readonly.

 _Client Capability_:
 * property path (optional): `workspace.textDocumentContent`